Asset Inventory Approaches that waste money

 Moreover, in most organizations, assets are tracked in some fashion and, often, more than once.
 The survival of technology managers requires that they know what and where the IT assets are.
 Plant managers compile similar data to plan, organize and deploy production sites.
 Similarly, facility, telecom, and medical equipment mangers carefully track their assets to fulfill their duties.
 And, yes, the accounting department maintains similar records.
 Clearly, asset tracking (perhaps under other names) is being accomplished.

 The challenge, then, becomes how to optimize all of these disparate efforts into a single solution that addresses the needs of both the field personnel and finance.
 The secret is a system that is easy to integrate and highly adaptable to address the broad range of data requirements.
-Automatic data collection, either bar coding or RFID, can provide accurate and high speed data maintenance.
+Automatic data collection, like barcoding, can provide accurate and high speed data maintenance.
 Contemporary databases allow many levels of integration that support other systems.
-The Web and WANs can distribute data where it’s most needed.
+The Web can distribute data where it's most needed.
 The tools are available to do the job right.

 My friend admitted that his judgment is based on opinion not a careful evaluation of facts.
 Unfortunate.
 With a bit of effort, he could examine his organization and its practices to better understand what's being done and leverage it rather than to simply apply an expedient solution for temporary effect.